Achievable logoAchievable logo

 Earnings that are not paid to investors by dividend

-Companies like Amazon are known as growth companies, aiming to increase the size of their business operations and profitability.
-While Amazon is large and well-established, start-ups and small businesses also fall into this category.
-Investments in growth companies provide the opportunity for capital appreciation but generally do not pay income (dividends) to shareholders.
+Companies like Amazon are often described as growth companies because they aim to increase the size of their operations and profitability.
+While Amazon is large and well-established, start-ups and small businesses can also fall into this category.
+Investments in growth companies may offer capital appreciation, but they generally do not pay income (dividends) to shareholders.

-When a company is nearing the end of its growth cycle (when there’s not much more room to expand its operations significantly), it’s more likely to share its profits with shareholders through dividend payments.
-Companies won’t share all of their profits (they’ll need to pay for their current operations), but will typically share the “excess” that isn’t needed.
+When a company is closer to the end of its growth cycle (meaning there’s less room to expand operations significantly), it’s more likely to share profits with shareholders through dividend payments.
+Companies typically won’t distribute all profits - they still need funds to run the business - but they may distribute the “excess” that isn’t needed for operations.

 Ford Motor Company is an issuer with a long history of paying cash dividends.
-Referring to our previous example (above), Stacy could have made more than her $15 per share profit from capital appreciation.
-If Ford paid dividends amounting to $1 per share over the time Stacy held her shares, her overall profit is $16 per share ($15 per share from capital appreciation + $1 per share from dividends).
+Referring to our earlier example, Stacy could have earned more than her $15 per share profit from capital appreciation.
+If Ford paid dividends totaling $1 per share while she held the stock, her overall profit would be $16 per share ($15 per share from capital appreciation + $1 per share from dividends).

 To receive a dividend payable by a company, investors must purchase their shares before the company pays the dividend.
-We’ll go further with dividend timelines later in this unit.
+We’ll work through dividend timelines later in this unit.

-This video should serve as a quick visual guide to the basic characteristics of common stock:
+This video serves as a quick visual guide to the basic characteristics of common stock:

 Stockholder rights

-Common stockholders are partial owners of the company they invest in and have some control of business decisions, just like any other business owner.
-The more shares one owns, the more of the company one owns (on a percent basis), and the further their vote on company-related issues goes.
+Common stockholders are partial owners of the company they invest in and have some control over major business decisions, similar to other business owners.
+The more shares you own, the larger your percentage ownership, and the more voting power you have on company matters.

 As owners of the company, common stockholders have many rights, which include: